Gamification

 What is FinTech gamification?

 Traditional financial activities often carry a sense of seriousness and formality.
 Paying bills, monitoring expenses, and saving for the future is essential but can be perceived as mundane or even daunting.
-Now, add to the aspect of how today, one uses technology to perform these tasks – so, for a technically challenged person, this becomes even more difficult.
+Now, add to the aspect of how today, one uses technology to perform these tasks, so for a technically challenged person, this becomes even more difficult.

 Imagine a scenario where budgeting becomes a game of strategy, or saving money is a challenge to overcome.
 By incorporating game-like features, FinTech apps can turn otherwise routine transactions into activities that users look forward to, making financial management not only efficient but also enjoyable.